-If you are injured by another person’s negligence in Idaho, and you file a personal injury claim with that person’s insurance company, expect the company to dispute your claim – especially if your injuries are serious and you are seeking full compensation for your medical expenses.
+If you are injured by another person’s negligence in Idaho, and you hire a car accident attorney to file an injury claim with that person’s insurance company, expect the company to dispute your claim – especially if your injuries are serious and you are seeking full compensation for your medical expenses.

 You’re about to learn how far some insurance companies will go to deny your injury claim and to gather evidence that can be used against you in a personal injury case.
 The fact is that almost anything you post on a social media site like Facebook can be twisted and used against you.

 In the state of Idaho, if you have been injured because someone else was negligent, and if you need to be compensated for your medical bills and lost wages, speak first with a personal injury attorney.